BriefRobotics/sketchbot/docs/roomba.md

 The random exploration tends to cover the room (screen) pretty well, but it missed gaps along the edges.
 In a real home, the edges are where a lot of dirt accumulates.
 Watching the Roomba, you might have noticed that it hugs the walls and furnature edges and legs sometimes.
 Not always, but sometimes.

 That's easy to do.
-Just turn a small amount every time we bump into the edge:
+Just turn a small amount every time we bump into the edge.
+The real Roomba has this same tiny bump-turn-bump-turn behavior as it's lining up with a wall edge:

 ![Roomba wall following sketch](media/wall_following_sketch.png)
 ![Roomba wall following sim](media/wall_following_sim.png)